Sokkeldirektoratet

 Section 43.
 Algorithms and equations

-1. correct for temperature and pressure effects on the density and volume of the oil,
+1. correct for temperature and pressure effects on the density and volume of oils,

 2. determine calibration factors, and